 The use of lighting and shadows play a crucial role, too.
 Bleak, sharp shadows build the sense of a world in disarray, with the very essence of modern life dangerous and falling apart at the seams.
 Many sets also have a heavily artificial, painted look that expands the expressionistic feeling, as if this film is a Edvard Munch painting brought to life.

-Sure enough, as soon as Dr. Caligari’s show premiers, people in the village start mysteriously being stabbed in the night, including the friend of Francis, our protagonist.
 As the plot progresses, dual realities begin to emerge — a false one constructed by the modern institutions, where an ordinary local thug is doing the murders, and one constructed by Francis, which blames Caligari.
 The truth of Dr. Caligari’s villainy comes to light, and his sleep-walking minion Cesare is stopped just before murdering Francis’s lover, Jane.
 Worse, we learn that Caligari is the director of the local mental hospital and asylum, where he plucked Cesare from — the very man who should be curing the modern poisons of the world is perpetrating them.

-Nonetheless, it’s a riveting horror story from start to end.
+Despite the weird tone of the final scene, The Cabinet of Dr. Caligari is an absolute must-watch, a riveting horror story from start to end.
 Even with the befuddling twist, the movie gives an overwhelming sensation of modernity crumbling upon the viewer.

-If everything about the film’s aesthetic and cinematography is unparalleled brilliance and innovation, the camerawork itself is not especially adventurous.
-The camera is still essentially the entire time, featuring mostly medium shots, as if we’re watching a stage.
+If everything about the film’s aesthetic and cinematography is unparalleled brilliance and innovation, other parts of the craft are less adventurous, even grading on a curve.
+The camera holds still essentially the entire time, featuring mostly medium shots, as if we’re watching a stage.
 Though this heightens the film’s theatricality, it flattens its cinematic quality.
-The film also overuses irises — the technique of blacking out all but a specific portion of the frame to draw our focus — to the point of distraction.
-Nonetheless, the production design is so good that it easily overcomes the basic direction; the film’s overall visual effect is truly remarkable and unique.
+Imagine this film with pans and zooms!

 (I’m attempting to watch 1001 Films to See Before Your Die in chronological order.
 This is film number 6.
 Up next is yet another DW Griffith film, Broken Blossoms.
 Thankfully, it’s much shorter than the previous two Griffith entries, Birth of a Nation and Intolerance.)